junxit/us-congress-bills-112/bill.md

 # H.R.
 205

-> To amend the Act titled “An Act to authorize the leasing of restricted Indian lands for public, religious, educational, recreational, residential, business, and other purposes requiring the grant of long-term leases”, approved August 9, 1955, to provide for Indian tribes to enter into certain leases without prior express approval from the Secretary of the Interior.
+> To amend the Act titled “An Act to authorize the leasing of restricted Indian lands for public, religious, educational, recreational, residential, business, and other purposes requiring the grant of long-term leases”, approved August 9, 1955, to provide for Indian tribes to enter into certain leases without prior express approval from the Secretary of the Interior, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Helping Expedite and Advance Responsible Tribal Home Ownership Act of 2011” or the “HEARTH Act of 2011”.
+This Act may be cited as the “Helping Expedite and Advance Responsible Tribal Home Ownership Act of 2012” or the “HEARTH Act of 2012”.

 ## § 2.
 Approval of, and regulations related to, tribal leases